ENVIRONMENTAL RESPONSIBILITY AND SAFETY IN THE WORKPLACE

 Gas utilization growth

-• In 2018, the highest level of APG utilization in the history of the KMG Group of Companies was reached – 93 %.
+- In 2018, the highest level of APG utilization in the history of the KMG Group of Companies was reached – 93 %.
 The gas flaring rate is 6 tons per 1,000 tons of produced hydrocarbons, which is almost 50% lower than the IOGP global average.
 We continue to implement the World Bank Initiative “Complete Cessation of Regular APG Flaring by 2030” and intend to stop the practice of regular APG flaring no later than 2030.
-OUR

 Environmental indicators disclosure